-ICANN's Operating Plan includes operating initiatives, which are key activities to achieve the Strategic Plan, and functional activities, which support the processes and mechanisms that permit the community to complete its work.
+ICANN's FY25 Operating Plan includes operating initiatives, which are key activities to achieve the Strategic Plan, and Functional Activities, which support the processes and mechanisms that permit the community to complete its work.
 Key activities highlighted in these plans include:

-- The implementation of Specific Review Recommendations - The New gTLD Program: Next Round implementation - Operating Initiatives to achieve the FY21-25 Strategic Plan
+- The implementation of Specific Review Recommendations - The New gTLD Program: Next Round implementation - Operating initiatives to achieve the FY21-25 Strategic Plan

-Some operating initiatives in the Operating Plan also incorporate multi-year goals outlined in the blog titled "ICANN Interim President and CEO Shares Goals for Fiscal Year 2024," and these goals will be noted where applicable.
+Some Operating initiatives in the Operating Plan also incorporate multi-year goals outlined in the blog titled "ICANN Interim President and CEO Shares Goals for Fiscal Year 2024," and these goals will be noted where applicable.

-The ICANN organization deeply values the ongoing involvement of the community - both individual members and organizations - in the annual planning process.
+ICANN organization deeply values the ongoing involvement of the community - both individual members and organizations - in the annual planning process.
 Community participation is fundamental to ICANN's public accountability, and we recognize the significant time and attention it demands.
-We look forward to advancing many important initiatives in FY25.
+ICANN org looks forward to advancing many important initiatives in FY25.